alirezaeiii/Hilt-MultiModule-Cache/README.md

 #### App module

 The `:app` module is an [com.android.application](https://developer.android.com/studio/build/), which is needed to create the app bundle.
-It is also responsible for initiating the [dependency graph](https://github.com/google/dagger).

 #### Core module